Set 31 · Study 1 / 5

 3. miserable · adjective/ˈmɪzər(ə)b(ə)l/

-used for people in unhappy or uncomfortable state
+very unhappy or uncomfortable

 She was in a miserable situation after she lost her job and got kicked out of her house.